All-About-Berlin/burgeramt-appointments/README.md

 ### Local development

 To work on this script, install it with `pip install -e /path/to/this/repo`.
 When you run `appointments`, it will run your local version with any changes you have made to it.
 You only need to run this command once.

+## FAQ

+### Can you make it work with Ausländerbehörde appointments?

+No. It's not possible due to rate-limiting by Berlin.de.
+[You probably don't need an Ausländerbehörde appointment](https://allaboutberlin.com/guides/berlin-auslanderbehorde-appointment) anyway.

+### I get an HTTP 418 response

+This means that Berlin.de is blocking you as a bot.
+There is nothing I can do to fix this problem.